davepinch/pinchy.cc/content/about/some-things-are-getting-better.md

 ---
 title: "Some things are getting better."
-next: "Some things are getting worse."
+next: "But what do I know?"
 tags:
   - about me
 ---